smtandabuzo/small-business-invoices/README.md

 - Java 17 or higher
 - Maven 3.6.3 or higher
 - MySQL 8.0 or higher (or your preferred database)
+- Lombok plugin for your IDE (for annotation processing)

 ## Getting Started